fbpx

 Posted on: June 18th, 2012

 The problem is that chicken breasts are a totally different type of muscle than legs and thighs.
 Domestic chickens don’t fly, they spend their day walking around and only use their wings in short bursts to run faster.
 Because of this, legs and thighs need slower cooking while breasts, especially boneless breasts, cook more quickly.
+After reading through this article you will be well on your way to mastering grilled chicken!

 Quick cooking over high heat produces nicely browned boneless chicken breast that’s moist and juicy.